Pistol Chassis Sling Bag Carry 2026: Flux Raider & MCK Setup Guide header image

 Flux Raider P365 + Eberlestock Fade Sling (~$600): The smallest practical chassis carry setup.
 Requires 17-round minimum magazines (17, 21, or 25-round P365 mags) and the dual mag system holds up to 50 rounds on board.
 Add a Holosun 507K for fast target acquisition.
 This is the sweet spot for most users.

 Flux Raider X + Eberlestock Fade Sling (~$600): Slightly larger than the P365 setup but accepts the full P320 magazine ecosystem including 21-round extended mags.
-Better for users who already own a P320/M17/M18 and want chassis capability.
+Better for users who already own a P320/M17/M18 and want chassis capability without building a full AR pistol.

 CAA MCK + Vertx Gamut 26L (~$500): Budget-friendly but requires a full backpack rather than a sling bag.
 Good for range use or home defense but less practical for daily concealed carry.
 Consider if concealment isn't the priority.